s0l0ist/node-seal/README.md

 For changes in Microsoft SEAL, take a look at their [list of changes](https://github.com/microsoft/SEAL/blob/master/Changes.md).

+## Benchmarks

+A set of benchmarks similar to the benchmarks of the native SEAL C++ code can be found [here](benchmark/).

+Run them by cloning this repository, `yarn install`, then `yarn benchmark:bfv` or `yarn benchmark:ckks`.

+The scripts are only for NodeJS.
+We have adapted a variant of this script for each browser and have shown the results in the section below.

 ## Performance

 Test specs 2018 MacBook Pro: